RobThree/P1-meter/include/README.md

 A header file is a file containing C declarations and macro definitions to be shared between several project source files.
-You request the use of a header file in your project source file (C, C++, etc) located in `src` folder by including it, with the C preprocessing directive `#include'.
+You request the use of a header file in your project source file (C, C++, etc) located in `src` folder by including it, with the C preprocessing directive `#include`.

 ## src/main.c